perpetualKid/GetText.NET/README.md

 |GetText.NET.PluralCompile|[![NuGet version](https://badge.fury.io/nu/gettext.net.svg)](https://badge.fury.io/nu/gettext.net)|

-A cross-platform .NET implementation of the GNU/Gettext library, largely based on [NGettext](https://github.com/VitaliiTsilnyk/NGettext).
+A cross-platform .NET implementation of the GNU Gettext library, largely based on [NGettext](https://github.com/VitaliiTsilnyk/NGettext).
+GetText.NET supports [**string interpolation**](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated) and [**FormattableString**](https://docs.microsoft.com/en-us/dotnet/api/system.formattablestring?redirectedfrom=MSDN&view=netcore-3.1)

 GetText.NET has simplified usage (i.e. removed the need for LC_MESSAGES subfolder to place translation files), and focuses on more recent .NET implementations such as .NET framework 4.8 and .NET Core 3.1.
 To allow independent nuget publishing, it has been renamed to GetText.NET and repackaged.

-This fully managed library targets **Microsoft .NET Standard 2.0** to support a wide range of .NET implementations including **.NET Framework** 4.6.1, **.NET Core** 2.0, **Mono** and [more](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.0.md).
+This fully managed library targets **Microsoft .NET Standard 2.0** to support a wide range of .NET implementations including **.NET Framework** >=4.6.1, **.NET Core** >=2.0, **Mono** and [more](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.0.md).
 It is fully **COM** and **CLS** compatible.

-This implementation loads translations directly from gettext *.mo files and can handle multiple translation domains and multiple locales in one application instance.
+Translations are loaded directly from gettext *.mo files.
+Multiple translation domains and multiple locales can be loaded in one application instance.
 There is no need to compile satellite assemblies.
 GetText.NET supports both little-endian and big-endian MO files, automatic (header-based) encoding detection and (optional) plural form rules parsing.

 By default, GetText.NET uses pre-compiled plural form rules for most known locales.
 Additionally, plural form rules can be parsed from *.mo file headers (see `MoCompilingPluralLoader` description below) or custom plural rules can be passed to the Catalog instance through API.